-If you don't have the Provider Directory, you can get a copy from customer service.
-You can also find this information on our website at www.phs.org/Medicare, or download it from this website.
-Both customer service and the website can give you the most up-to-date information about changes in our network providers.
+If you don't have your copy of the Provider Directory, you can request a copy from customer service.

+You can also find this information on our website at www.phs.org/Medicare.
+Both customer service and the website can give you the most up-to-date information about changes in our network providers and pharmacies.